English Church Architecture.

-This church does have a tower of sorts (shown above, from the south), in spite of the Ordnance Survey's denial of the fact on its 1:50,000 "Landranger" map for the area (sheet 155), although it must be admitted that it is a low and rather paltry affair, with upper parts now of brick and a lower flint and pebble rubble stage distinguished only by flushwork on the outer faces of the diagonal buttresses.
-A semi-hexagonal stair turret projects from the S. wall and rises to the bell-stage, and the W. window has cinquefoil-cusped Y-tracery inside a four-centred arch (i.e. it is Perpendicular).
+This little church does have a tower of sorts, in spite of the Ordnance Survey's denial of the fact on its 1:50,000 Landranger map for the area (sheet 155), although it must be admitted that it is a low and rather insignificant affair, with upper parts now of brick and a lower flint and pebble rubble stage distinguished only by flushwork on the outer faces of the diagonal buttresses.
+A semi-hexagonal stair turret projects from the S. wall and rises to the bell-stage, and the W. window has cinquefoil-cusped Y-tracery inside a four-centred arch betraying its late (Perpendicular) date.

 The church's most interesting feature, however, is inside and Decorated again.
-It is the chancel arch, which although narrow and carrying just two flat chamfers that continue all the way round without intervening capitals, has also a large cinquefoil-cusped, ogee-pointed opening on either side, beginning two feet (60 cm.) from the floor and extending above the springing level of the main arch.
+This is the chancel arch, which, although narrow and surrounded only by two flat chamfers without intervening capitals, has also a large cinquefoil-cusped, ogee-pointed opening on either side, beginning two feet (60 cm.) from the floor and extending above the springing level of the main arch.
 These openings are provided with flamboyant decorative hood-moulds, albeit now on the E. side only (sic).
-It seems likely that they once held life-sized statues (and surely these faced west?) which must have presented quite a grand spectacle, and it would be interesting to know from whence the idea came (but cf. All Saints', Chevington).
+It seems likely that they once held life-sized statues (and surely these faced west?) which must have presented quite a grand spectacle, and it would be interesting to know from where the idea came.
+(See the photograph below.)

 The church contains no other features of significance.
-The tower arch is formed of two hollow chamfered orders, of which the inner springs from corbels.
+The tower arch is formed of two hollow-chamfered orders, of which the inner springs from corbels.
 The font is Perpendicular and has an octagonal bowl with blank arcading on its faces.
 Probably best is the nave roof, which is largely old and has scissor bracing above the collars.
 This is an early form of roof construction, traced by Cecil Hewitt at least back to c.
-1220 (at St. Nicholas's chapel, Coggeshall in Essex), but it is one that continued in use for a long time afterwards.
+1220 (at Little Coggeshall in Essex) (Church Carpentry, London & Chichester, Phillimore, 1982, p.
+9), but it is one that continued in use for a long time afterwards.